-This healthy and vibrant carrot lentil soup features brilliant spices, fresh vegetables, and plant protein.
-Carrots give this soup a creamy texture, and the lentils make it filling enough for a whole meal.
+This fresh and vibrant Moroccan carrot soup recipe features brilliant spices, fresh vegetables, and plant protein.
+Carrots give this soup a creamy texture, and red lentils make it filling enough for a whole meal.
 Perfect for meal prep, batch cooking, and making ahead!

 Soups are one of my favorite things to meal prep!
-I can make a huge pot on Sundays and have enough for 5 lunches throughout the week that will keep in the refrigerator.
-This Detox Moroccan Carrot & Lentil Soup is the perfect work lunch for me – its light from the vegetables and spices, but also fills me up until dinner (so I don’t come home from work hangry)!
+I can make a huge pot on Sundays and have enough for our lunches throughout the week that will keep in the refrigerator.
+This Moroccan Carrot Soup is the perfect work lunch for me – its light from the vegetables and spices, but also fills me up until dinner (so I don’t come home from work hangry)!

 I normally prefer chunky soups to blended or pureed ones- but I used an immersion blender to give this soup a nice velvety consistency.
 You can leave it totally chunky or blend it – up to you – but I would recommended giving this one a whirr in the blender.